 Whatever the reason, if you’re heading into a big tattoo in your 40s, and it’s been a while (as it had been for me), just know that it might feel a little rougher on the old bod than it used to in your 20s.
+And I’m not just talking about during the tattoo; even healing fresh ink seems to take longer and be a lot rougher than it used to.
 Then again, you’re even more of a bad@ss now than you were back then, so the pain probably won’t phase you one bit!

 Bottom line, if you’re a grown-@ss adult and you have the funds and you want a tattoo, you should get one.
 Your body is yours – you’ve lived and loved in it for years.
 If you want to decorate and adorn it to better reflect your personality, spirit, interests, relationships and passions then go for it.
 One of my favorite moments in my personal tattoo journey was going with my 70-year old dad to hang out with him while he got his first and only tattoo while we were vacationing in Maui.
 If he can do it at 70, you certainly can!